B1nus/wezy/README.md

 function() catch error
   return error
 ```
 With the `try` keyword you are propagating the error to another function.
-This is a quick and dirty way to handle errors.
-Generally, you should use `catch` and `switch` if you want to handle errors properly.
+This is a quick and dirty way to handle errors and in a production environment you should use `catch` and `switch` to handle errors properly.

-# Error handling
+# Catching Errors
-cb handles errors like values.
-To declare a function that can return an error you use the `!` operator. `!int function(int number)` `my_error!int function(int number)`.
+Declare a function that can return an error you use the `!` operator. `!i64 function(i64 num)` `my_error!i64 function(in64 num)`.
 The syntax for catching errors is the following:
 ```
 x = function(1234) catch error
   ...
 ```
-And with a switch statement:
+And with a switch statement
 ```
 x = function(1234) catch error switch error
   .type1 => Do something.
-  .type2 => Do something.
+  .type2 =>
-  .type3 =>
-    Do something on
+    Do something big
-    multiple lines.
+    on multiple lines.
-  .type4 => Do something.
   _ => Default case.
 ```
-Which can be simplified with some syntax sugar:
+The `catch error switch error` can  be simplified to just `switch error`
 ```
 x = function(1234) switch error
   .type1 => Do something.
   _ => Default case.
 ```
-You're going to be switching on errors a lot in cb so this syntax sugar will be useful.
 > [!NOTE]
 > The compiler checks that you have covered all possibilites in your switch statement.
 # Explicit error handling